mozeago/jetpack-compose-training-summary-notes/README.md

 You can think of `remember` as giving storage for a single object to a function the same way a `private val` property does in an object.
 Values remembered in composition are forgotten as soon as their calling composable is removed from the tree.
 They will also be re-initialized if the calling composable moves in the tree.
 You can cause this in the *`LazyColumn`* by removing items at the top.
 An **idempotent** composable always produces the same result for the same inputs and has no side-effects on recomposition. *Composables should be idempotent to support* recomposition.
+When adding memory to a composable, always ask yourself "will some caller reasonably want to control this?"
+If the answer is **yes**, make a parameter instead.
+If the answer is **no**, keep it as a local variable.
+`Remember` stores values in the Composition, and will forget them if the composable that called `remember` is removed.
+This means you shouldn't rely upon `remember` to store important things inside of composables that add and remove children such as `LazyColumn`.
+For example, animation state for a short animation is safe to remember in a child of LazyColumn, but a Todo task's completion would be forgotten on scroll if remembered here.
+`TextField` is the compose equivalent to Material's `EditText`
+`TextField` in compose is a stateless composable meaning it displays whatever you tell it to and issues events when the user types.
+Built-in composables are designed for unidirectional data flow.
+Most built-in composables provide at least one stateless version for each API.
+Compared to the View system, the built-in composables provide an option without internal state for stateful UI such as editable text.
+This avoids duplicated state between your application and the component.
+For example, it's possible in Compose to hoist the state for a `Checkbox` to a server-based API with no duplicated state.